Hickman County woman renews license online, gets new ID with picture of empty chair

 A picture is worth a thousand words, but this one might be worth millions.

-“I was with my Mom and we were going to eat lunch and I said, you need to see this, this isn’t right,” said Jade Dodd.
+“I was with my Mom and we were going to eat lunch and I said, ‘you need to see this, this isn’t right,’” Jade Dodd said.

-Dodd is stunned after recently renewing her license online.
+She was stunned after recently renewing her license online.
 When she received her new ID in the mail, there wasn’t a photo of her on it.
-Instead, an empty chair.
+Instead, it was an empty chair.

 “The lady at the DMV did not really believe me when I was like hey, I need my license fixed,” Dodd said.
-“Then, she looked it up ain’t the system and goes, ‘oh, I need my manager for this.’”
+“Then, she looked it up in the system and goes, ‘oh, I need my manager for this.’”

-She said her coworkers are getting a kick out of it.
+Dodd said her coworkers are getting a kick out of it.

 He’s not the only one telling jokes.
-Dodd posted about the mistake on her Facebook page and as of Monday afternoon, it has more than 17,000 shares.
+Dodd posted about the mistake on her Facebook page and as of Monday afternoon, there were more than 17,000 shares.

-“People have been sending me memes that they made and telling me happy late birthday, it’s been weird,” said Dodd.
+“People have been sending me memes that they made and telling me happy late birthday,” she explained.
+“It’s been weird.”

 In a statement to News 2, the Tennessee Department of Safety and Homeland Security said: